javajuice1337/push-receiver-v2/README.md

+> [!WARNING]
+> This library is no longer functioning since September 2024, and is not maintained.
+Use this instead: https://github.com/liamcottle/push-receiver

 # push-receiver-v2

 A library to subscribe to GCM/FCM and receive notifications within a node process. v2 is compatible with the latest FCM registration endpoints.